hyperledger-archives/sawtooth-core/docs/source/introduction.rst

 Learn about Sawtooth Architecture
 ---------------------------------

-See :doc:`/architecture` for information on core Sawtooth features such as global state, transactions and batches (the atomic unit of state change in Sawtooth), permissioning, the validator network, the event system, and more.
+See :doc:`/architecture` for information on :term:`Sawtooth core` features such as :term:`global state<Global state>`, transactions and :term:`batches<Batch>`
+(the atomic unit of state change in Sawtooth), permissioning, the validator network, the event system, and more.

 Get the Sawtooth Software
 -------------------------